-- 1. Start-up (May): Documentation of inspiring practices, support from a city councillor and choice of site. - 2.
-Mobilization of stakeholders and validation of the school (June): 8 80 Cities, the EcoKids association, representatives of the councillor of the chosen school, and the sustainable development office of the local school board.
+- 1. Start-up (May): documentation of inspiring practices, support from a city councilor and choice of site. - 2.
+Mobilization of stakeholders and validation of the school (June): 8 80 Cities, the EcoKids association, representatives of the counselor of the chosen school, and the sustainable development office of the local school board.
 The school principal agrees to the project. - 3.
-Regulations (July and August): 8 80 Cities, the office of Councillor Gord Perks, and the transportation department of the City of Toronto work on the regulatory framework for the project.
-The option chosen is to request a street closure permit for an event, which is easier to obtain but which limits the intervention to a four-day period.
+Regulations (July and August): 8 80 Cities, the office of Councilor Perk, and the transportation department of the city of Toronto are working on the regulatory framework for the project.
+The option chosen is to request a street closure permit for an event, which is easier to obtain but which limits the intervention to a 4-day period.
 Dialogue with the school to choose the dates and submit the permit to municipal authorities. - 4.
-Feasibility (mid-September to mid-October): Collaboration between 8 80 Cities and the "Street Events" unit to clarify the scope of the permit and make field visits in anticipation of the school street pilot. - 5.
-Implementation of the project (October 28 to 31, 2019): Launch of the project on the first day, with a press conference, a speech by the city councillor and school and festivities leaders.
+Feasibility (mid-September to mid-October): collaboration between 8 80 Cities and the "Street Events" unit to clarify the scope of the permit and make field visits in anticipation of the school street pilot. - 5.
+Implementation of the project (from October 28 to 31, 2019): Launch of the project on the first day, with a press conference, a speech by the city councilor and school and festivities leaders.
 Street closure managed by volunteers.

-- 1. Reduce pollution around the school.
+- 1. Reduce pollution around the school

-- 2. Reduce stress and chaos associated with children's arrival and departure times.
+- 2. Reduce stress and chaos associated with children's arrival and departure times

-- 3. Promote physical activity in children.
+- 3. Promote physical activity in children

-- 4. Reduce automobile travel.
+- 4. Reduce automobile travel